 No matter how sturdily a swimming pool is built, it’ll eventually become worn-out just like any other part of a home.
 Its sides or bottom will begin to flake, crack, or peel.
 This not only looks crummy, but also makes it impossible for the pool to retain water and can even create leaks.

 That’s where pool resurfacing comes in.
+But, what does pool resurfacing actually mean?
 During this process, the old layer of plaster, tiles, paint, aggregate, or other material is removed from the pool and replaced with a new one.
 The pool is essentially given a new face, as well as strengthened against future issues.